Sooner or later, everyone wants to retire. But if you own a family business, retirement isn’t just a matter of deciding not to going to work any more.

 What if the entrepreneur wants to retire, and turn the business over to a promising heir?
 How can he turn equity in his company into capital to fund his own retirement?
 Many small business continue to pay a salary to the retired owner of the business.
 The heir can slowly buy his shares, supplying a regular income.
 However, if he had a permanent or universal life insurance plan, now may be a good time to take the value out of that contract to fund his retirement.

 Small businesses may not be worried about paying estate taxes, but they may wish to leave an equal legacy for each of their children when they cannot all be involved in the business.
-Pat and Gordie have built a Mom and Pop business valued at $1 million.
-They want to leave it in the capable hands of their son, Ritchie, who has been a long-time participant in the business.
-But there is little outside the business to leave to their son, Doug, who chose a separate career.
+Jack and Jill have built a Mom and Pop business valued at $5 million.
+They want to leave it in the capable hands of their son, Junior, who has been a long-time participant in the business.
+But there is little outside the business to leave to their daughter, Lizzie who chose a separate career.

-At their deaths, both Pat and Gordie can claim the $500,000 capital gains exemption.
-Their wills can specify that Ritchie inherit the business.
-But both or either can take out insurance on themselves to ensure there is an inheritance for Doug.
-The policies would list Doug as beneficiary, and the money goes to him tax-free.
+At their deaths, both Jack and Jill can claim their capital gains exemption of $800,000 each..
+Their wills can specify that Junior inherit the business, but he will be required to pay fair market value for the business because it is not an arms-length sale; (more on this later).
+But both or either can take out insurance on themselves to ensure there is an inheritance for Lizzie.
+The policies would list Lizzie as beneficiary, and the money goes to her tax-free.

-Ken MacCoy can recommend the amount of the insurance benefit – it is not necessary to equal the full $1 million value of the business because Ritchie is inheriting something that requires a lifetime of hard work.
+The amount of the life insurance policy does not have nor should it equal the full $5 million value of the business because Junior is inheriting something that requires a lifetime of hard work.